the-engine-room/library/_posts/2015-12-07-microtasking.md

 - [Global Forest Watch Fires](//fires.globalforestwatch.org).
 Identifying fires and haze from satellite imagery, using Tomnod.
 - [Fairplay Alliance](//www.fair-play.sk/).
 Pulling out data from contracts, using a system built independently.
 - [Vozdata](//blogs.lanacion.com.ar/projects/data/vozdata/).
 Transcribing information on expenses from PDFs, using Crowdata.
 - [Micromappers](http://micromappers.org/).
-Combining the extraction of data from images and social media with machine learning.
+Combining the extraction of data from images and social media with machine learning, using Pybossa.

 ---